 *We offer links to non-JPMorgan Chase Web sites for convenience.
 We do not sponsor these sites, nor are we responsible for information that appears on them.

-The JPMorgan Chase Global Supplier Diversity team hosts customized ‘in person’ and digital events for diverse businesses; these include match-making events, trade shows and expos, information sessions on procurement strategies, networking receptions with buyers and prime suppliers, business management improvement seminars, workshops and referrals to financial services.
-Please visit our partner organizations’ websites (included: events calendar) and the firm’s Global Supplier Diversity digital home.
+The JPMorgan Chase Global Supplier Diversity team hosts customized ‘in person’ and digital events for diverse businesses; these include match-making events, trade shows and expos, information sessions on procurement strategies, networking receptions with buyers and prime suppliers, business management improvement seminars and workshops.